CraigGo/Portfolio-1/In The News/README.md

 I wrote a regular column on data-driven email for MarketingLand while I was CMO of SparkPost.
-My column was selected as one of the most popular columns of the year:
+My column was selected as the second most popular column of the year:

 Email Marketing In 2015: The Most Popular Columns Of The Year
 Pamela Parker on December 29, 2015 at 10:30 am